baopham/laravel-dynamodb/README.md

 Usage
 -----
-* Extends your model with `BaoPham\DynamoDb\DynamoDbModel`, then you can use Eloquent methods that are supported.
+* Extends your model with `Rennokki\DynamoDb\DynamoDbModel`, then you can use Eloquent methods that are supported.
 The idea here is that you can switch back to Eloquent without changing your queries.
-* Or if you want to sync your DB table with a DynamoDb table, use trait `BaoPham\DynamoDb\ModelTrait`, it will call a `PutItem` after the model is saved.
+* Or if you want to sync your DB table with a DynamoDb table, use trait `Rennokki\DynamoDb\ModelTrait`, it will call a `PutItem` after the model is saved.
 * Alternatively, you can use the [query builder](#query-builder) facade to build more complex queries.
 * AWS SDK v3 for PHP uses guzzlehttp promises to allow for asynchronous workflows.
 Using this package you can run eloquent queries like [delete](#deleteasync), [update](#updateasync), [save](#saveasync) asynchronously on DynamoDb.

 ### Supported features: